XiaoyuJiang17/ScalableLVMOGP/README.md

 h_mnist_pixel_as_output is different from h-mnist.
 h_mnist_pixel_as_output: every pixel modelled as an output. (data plz see healing_mnist_data_v2)
 h-mnist: every picture modelled as an output. (data plz see healing_mnist_data)

+29/12/2023

+kronecker_variational_strategy.py is updated, no inverse of kronecker product is implemented, which is replaced by kronecker product of two inverses.

+kronecker_variational_strategy_.py is the original implementation.